quentinLeDilavrec/ASE2022/README.md

 ## Try the tool

-Once build requirements are fullfilled, you should be able compile with `cargo build --release`.
+Once build requirements are fullfilled, while being in `hyperAST/`, you should be able compile with `cargo build --release`.

 Then you can try one of the [run_*.sh](run_*.sh) script.